damnalex/my_odoo_aliases_and_scripts/README.md

 Disclaimer :
-This is made to work on macOS Sonoma with zsh shell and python 3.8.3, no effort has been made to make it work with other versions.
+This is made to work on macOS Sequoia with zsh shell and python 3.12.10, no recent effort has been made to make it work with other versions or OS

 Disclaimer 2 :
 This is made to work on my personal machine, with it's shitty config and idiosyncrasies.
 If this breaks yours, it's on you, no support will be provided, you have been warned.